iliketocode2/Lego-Spike-AI-Labyrinth/README.md

 <h3>OpenMV & Uart, Q-learning, Bluetooth, and Pyscript (With extra js)</h3>
 <p>The goal of this project was to explore potential roles for the Lego Spike Prime in a system with external devices and heavy computation and graphical display.
 This repository contains all of the code and instruction necessary for you to recreate a similar project should you choose to do so.
 In addition if you are looking here for specific Spike-related processes (such as connecting to the Spike with bluetooth or using Pyscript with the Spike in general) parts of my code feature comments and explanations of these applications.</p>

-> [!DISCLAIMER]
+> [!WARNING]
-> This project is not yet finished as I have yet to write the AI algorithm that physically runs the lego motors to move the ball from the chosen start square to the end square.
+> DISCLAIMER: This project is not yet finished as I have yet to write the AI algorithm that physically runs the lego motors to move the ball from the chosen start square to the end square.
 There are also many existing bugs.
 Feel free to create issues for this repository.

 ## Communication Overview
 ![commnication flow chart](https://github.com/user-attachments/assets/9fabc1e3-81ef-417d-94d6-e6918032a667)